 Increasing opportunities in a sustainable way

 The number of women being enrolled in the Kolo Nafaso program has grown gradually over the years.
-More than 130,000 women—an increase of 10 percent—are now part of the Kolo Nafaso family and there are still many who would like to join the program.
+More than 134,000 women are now part of the Kolo Nafaso family and there are still many who would like to join the program.
 However, the number of women is not a criterion in itself.
 As a responsible company we ensure that we grow gradually and maintain the quality at the same time.
 We continue to create and increase job opportunities for more people, both outside and within our organization—in a sustainable way.

 Traditional supply chain